Everything Bagel Deviled Eggs

 The recipe ingredients laid out in small glass dishes on a marble board and labeled.

 Did I already mention the unbelievably simple recipe list for this recipe?
-You really only need four household staple ingredients (six if you could salt and pepper), and you’re in business.
-Here’s what you need:
+You really only need four household staple ingredients (six if you count salt and pepper), and you’re in business.

 Optional Ingredients